Buda Hills: Geology

 The Budaörs dolomite of Anisian-Carnian age (Triassic period) is the oldest formation which crops out in the Buda Hills.
 Younger Triassic succession is composed of cherty dolomite and limestone (basin facies), and dolomite combined with limestone (platform facies).
-The Trassic surface is composed of karstified carbonates, which are overlain by an Upper Eocene succession made of conglomerate beds.
+The Triassic surface is composed of karstified carbonates, which are overlain by an Upper Eocene succession made of conglomerate beds.

 During the period from the terminal Cretaceous to Priabonian, the area was a karstic terrestrial environment displaying distinct relief differences.
 It was also the time when Triassic formations were eroded.
 The continental period (ended by the transgression in Late Eocene) was characterized by the formation of small fans at the slope foot.
 The fans contained substantial quantities of andesite clasts thanks to the fans' close location to the andesite source rocks.
 The clasts could have been then transported by periodic streams along the valleys.
 The Late Eocene transgression reworked accumulated terrestrial sediments.